Okay that’s a bit extreme. In fact, there’s a lot that we enjoy about blogging—mainly connecting with you guys.

 Notice that it’s a more comprehensive list of keyword phrases based on “content marketing strategy.”

 In theory, you can use one simple keyword to generate thousands of content ideas with UberSuggest.

-I’m sure you’re at least somewhat familiar with Google Trends.
+We’re sure you’re at least somewhat familiar with Google Trends.

-I use it for several marketing purposes, mainly to perform market research and determine interest in a particular topic.
+We use it for several marketing purposes, mainly to perform market research and determine interest in a particular topic.

 But did you know that Google Trends can be used for generating content ideas as well?